A Kenyan Journey

 Giraffes at home

-2022-04-03: Our first encounter with Kenyan wildlife was not so wild, but by a visit in the Giraffe Centre in Nairobi.
-The mission of this centre is the conservation of African wildlife and the education about.
+2022-04-03: Our first encounter with Kenyan wildlife is not so wild, but by a visit in the Giraffe Centre in Nairobi.
+The mission of this centre is the conservation of African wildlife and the education about it.

-Therefore we learned a lot about Rothschild and other giraffes and especially about their diet, with practical demonstrations.
+Therefore we learn a lot about Rothschild and other giraffes and especially about their diet, with practical demonstrations.
 We never came so close to giraffes before.
+Did you know that giraffes have black tongues?

 A Surprising Design Week